mikeymaio/dj-react/README.md

   * Add waveform display as background for seek bar
   * Read bpm of tracks in realtime (playback rate changes should update bpm)
   * Seek by spinning turntable deck
+  * Allow user to save mix and download file or upload to their soundcloud